Zagas/escape/README.md

 OUTPUT FILE
 ===========

-Every simulation is sved in a file.
+Every simulation is saved in a file.

 Output file contain a human-readable map of labyrinth with initial position of robot